-- The physical CPU utilization graph for the week. - The physical CPU utilization statistics for the week. - The list of other available weekly reports for the partition.
+- The physical CPU utilization graph for the week. - The physical CPU utilization statistics for the week. - the physical memory utilization graph for the week. - The list of other available weekly reports for the partition.
 Each date is a link to the corresponding weekly graph and statistics. - Links to last daily and monthly graphs and statistics for the partition. - Link to go back to the weekly machine report.